-- Acceptable Targets: Judging from The Great Zoo of China, Reilly really isn't a fan of the country.
-Though there's still plenty of sympathetic Chinese characters to keep it from feeling too uncomfortable.
+- Acceptable Targets: Judging from The Great Zoo of China, Reilly really isn't a fan of the Chinese government.
+Just the government, thought; civilians are treated far more sympathetically.

 - Before that, it used to be the French - but he's warmed up to them.

 - Anvilicious: Troll Mountain really wants you to know that you shouldn't automatically believe "conventional wisdom."